swiftlang/swift-evolution/proposals/0336-distributed-actor-isolation.md

 #### Evolution of parameter values only

-In today's proposal, it is possible to evolve data models *inside* parameters passed through ditributed method calls.
+In today's proposal, it is possible to evolve data models *inside* parameters passed through distributed method calls.
 This completely relies on the serialization mechanism used for the individual parameters.
 Most frequently, we expect Codable, or some similar mechanism, to be used here and this evolution of those values relies entirely on what the underlying encoders/decoders can do.
 As an example, we can define a `Message` struct like this:

 ```swift
 struct Message: Codable {